Gap year pros and cons

 You don’t need to take these negative opinions about gap years to heart, but there are certainly some cons you should consider before making your decision.

 You might find that not everyone is supportive of you taking a gap year.
 Your parents might worry that it means you’ll never go to college.
 Your teachers may be concerned that you’ll lose the momentum of studying and find it hard to start again.
 Friends could feel that they’ll lose touch with you.

 If you do face some opposition, remember all of the benefits of a gap year and outline these to the people questioning you.
 Even if they don’t agree with all of your points, they won’t be able to deny that you have done your research and have thought about your decision carefully.

 You can also cite some gap year statistics.
-According to the Wall Street Journal, 90% of students who delayed college for a year returned to their studies at the end of it.
-That means your family’s fears of you losing interest in study are not well founded.
+According to CNBC, 90% of students who delayed college for a year returned to their studies at the end of it.
+That means your family’s fears of you losing interest in study are unfounded.

 The American Gap Association found that 98% of students believed that their gap year helped them grow as a person.
-Meanwhile, 73% said a gap year helped them prepare better for college.
+And 73% said a gap year helped them prepare better for college.

 2) Without goals, you can lose track of where you’re headed

-With goals in place, you’ll stay focused, develop your self-awareness and eventually build a better idea of where you want to be.
+With goals in place, you’ll stay focused, develop your self-awareness and eventually build a better idea of where you want to be in the future.